Starting an exercise program

 - Strength training (or “anaerobic” exercise)

-This type of exercise primarily strengthens the muscles, but can also help develop your aerobic capacity.
+This type of exercise primarily strengthens the muscles, but can also help develop your aerobic capacity to a limited extent.
 Any exercise that involves lifting heavy stuff repeatedly counts as strength training, including various body weight exercises like pushups and pullups.
 Strength training can be done at a gym or at home, and a good basic program requires very little equipment.
 A well-designed program need not be time-consuming, either.
 This is especially important to those who already spend a significant amount of time every day doing treatments.
 Here is an example:

 Squats (bodyweight): 10-20 reps

 Situps or crunches: to fatigue

 Equipment required: pullup bar

 Muscles worked: Pecs, lats, biceps, triceps, upper and lower back muscles, deltoids, quads, hamstrings, glutes, abdominals (i.e. most of your body).